ShubhG31/CS225-FinalProject/Project Proposal.md

 # AIM:
 Leading question:
 What is the shortest path between two points through a particular node?
 Given the road networks dataset of a region, We’ll convert it into a graph and then generate a general search tool to perform various kinds of operations on it including- finding the shortest path from one node to another, finding shortest path between two nodes going through n other landmarks or traverse the road network to search for a specific node or a feature.
-We can do so by converting a graph of nodes to a graph of its SCC instead and performing the operations on those.
-This will make the program run faster by reducing the input size.

 # DATA ACQUISITION AND PROCESSING:
 We’ll be using the California road network dataset from the following source https://www.cs.utah.edu/~lifeifei/SpatialDataset.htm.